-Castrum Peregrini is a foundation with a board of directors and a programme advisory group, 3 fte staff, plus free lance project workers, teachers and trainers.
+Castrum Peregrini is a foundation with a board and a programme advisory group, both honorary.
+The staff consists of three members, their reward programme is approved by the board.
+For projects Castrum Perergini works with free lance project workers, teachers and trainers.
 A pool of volunteers contributes to the everyday running of the organisation.

 The executive director, the programme manager and the communcation/marketing-manager work as a team to devleop the foundations policies, initiate and manage projects and to sustain the foundations heritage.

 Programme Advisory Group:

 Iris van de Tuin - Univeristeit van Utrecht

 Joachim Umlauf - Goethe Institut Parijs

 Alfred Marseille - Zeezeilen